leonkaihao/SpotDetection/README.md

 Detecting a spot which is generated from laser torch, and calculating its position using a well optimized algorithm

 ## prerequisite
-Disable the camera exposure, record the spot tracking and save capture bmp files.
+Disable the camera auto exposure, record the spot tracking and save capture bmp files.
 Using number as the name of these files.